 How To Safely Clean Canvas Shoes

 Start by removing the laces from the shoes.
 You can wash these with your laundry to clean them (but it’s best to put them in a mesh bag first to make sure they don’t end up in a tangled mess!)
 If they don’t come clean or if they are in rough shape, you may want to replace them with a new pair.

 Next, use a scrub brush to brush off any loose dust and dirt from your shoes.
 Then fill a bucket with warm water and add a tablespoon or two of mild laundry detergent.
 Swirl the water around until the detergent has dissolved or is well incorporated.

-Then dampen your magic eraser and use it to scrub away any dirt or marks off the soles and any other non-fabric parts of your shoes.
+Use your magic eraser to scrub away any dirt or marks off the soles and any other non-fabric parts of your shoes.
 It works wonderfully and will go a long way towards making your shoes look cleaner and newer!

 Rinse any remaining soap or dirt from the shoes using clean warm water.
 Then use a towel to absorb any excess water from the shoes, and set them somewhere warm to dry completely.

 Ball up some newspaper or paper bags and stuff them inside your shoes to help keep their shape while they dry.